 - Movement –The ability of the young player to perform key movements with control and accuracy, vital for their physical literacy.

-For more information on the programme and how to get involved as a secondary school or community club, please get in touch with Dan Steel: firstname.lastname@example.org
+For more information on the programme and how to get involved as a secondary school or community club, please get in touch at: firstname.lastname@example.org